MrShelDie/MrShelDie/README.md

 ---
 <div align="center">
 	<h4>
-		On my github you will find a whole range of projects: from developing RISC-V processor microarchitecture to 3d graphics renderers.
+		You will find a whole range of projects: from developing RISC-V processor microarchitecture to 3d graphics renderers on my github page
 	</h4>
 </div>